DFE-Digital/social-work-induction-programme-digital-service/apps/auth-service/README.md

 Once a person has been added you need to link the person record with the record in `one_login_users` (if none are there, try starting the app and logging into OneLogin).
 You can link the person to the one login user by updating the `person_id` column in the `one_login_users` table to match the record that was just created in the `person` table.
 Also, given this person is added manually, you need to also add their role in the `person_roles` table.

+You also need to create an entry in the `organisations` table and insert a row in the `person_organisations` with the ID of the organisation and ID of the person as the foreign keys `person_id` and `organisation_id`.

+##### Applying migrations
+If changes have been made in the repo that include migrations, these need to be applied locally.
+You should be able to use the following command in the terminal while in the Core project:
+`dotnet ef database update`

 ### OneLogin Integration

 We integrate with [Gov.UK OneLogin](https://www.sign-in.service.gov.uk/documentation) to provide us authentication services for our users.
 The application needs to be configured with the API account details in order for this to work.